johnwesleyquintero/wesai-np/README.md

     - **Knowledge Assistant:** Engage in a conversation with your notes.
 Ask complex questions and receive synthesized answers with direct links to the source notes.
     - **Service Responder:** Transform your notes into an operational playbook.
 Paste a customer inquiry, and the AI will use your knowledge base to draft a professional, compliant response.
     - **Amazon Copywriter:** Generates compelling, SEO-optimized Amazon product listing copy based on product info and research notes.
-    - **General Assistant (with Tools):** Your operational co-pilot.
+    - **WesCore Co-pilot (with Tools):** Your operational co-pilot.
 This assistant uses **Function Calling** to understand natural language commands and interact with your workspace.
-It can create, find, read, update, delete, and organize notes and folders on your behalf.
+It can create, find, read, update, delete, and organize notes; manage templates; and even perform bulk find-and-replace operations across your entire workspace.
 - **Proactive Related Notes (AI Co-Pilot):** As you write, the AI analyzes your content in real-time to proactively surface semantically related notes from your knowledge base, helping you discover hidden connections without breaking your flow.
 - **Knowledge Graph Visualization:** A dynamic, interactive force-directed graph that visually represents the connections between your notes, allowing you to explore your web of ideas.
 - **Self-Improving Intelligence & Analytics:**